av-crypto-security/cloud-infrastructure/serverless-api-project/create-cloud-function/create-cloud-function.md

 A serverless function named `cloud-function` is created.

-The function runtime environment is Python and the entrypoint is defined in the source file.
+The function runtime environment is Python 3.7 (as defined in the deployment configuration).
+Entrypoint is defined in the source file.

 The function is deployed by uploading the source code and creating a new version.